red1ithink/EnergySpectrum/README.md

    Utilizes the PELT algorithm with a custom cost function (based on least-squares linear regression error) to detect change points in the log–log data.

 4. **Segment Fitting and Statistical Analysis:**
-   For each detected segment, the project performs linear regression to extract the slope (indicating the power-law exponent) and applies t-tests to evaluate whether the estimated slopes match theoretical expectations (e.g., $$\(-5/3\), $$\(-4\)).
+   For each detected segment, the project performs linear regression to extract the slope (indicating the power-law exponent) and applies t-tests to evaluate whether the estimated slopes match theoretical expectations (e.g., $$\(-5/3\)$$, $$\(-4\)$$).

 5. **Visualization:**
    Generates log–log plots of the original spectrum along with the fitted segments, using distinct colors and line styles for clear differentiation.
-Segment indices and corresponding $$\( k \)-ranges are also printed to the console.
+Segment indices and corresponding $$\( k \)$$-ranges are also printed to the console.

 To run the analysis, simply execute the main script: